jarrodjarrod/log-parser/README.md

 ## Example

-log-parser -f access.log -t 5
+parse-log -f access.log -t 5

 This will parse the `access.log` file and display the top 5 IP addresses and URLs that were recorded, along with a count of their occurrences.